 Tromso Ice Domes (aka the Ice Hotel of Tromso) was first opened in the winter of 2017/2018.
 Following the big success, the project is now open every winter and has expanded in recent years.

 If your budget allows it and you want to experience something unique, you can opt to spend a night there.
-But you can also just visit the Ice Domes on this half-day excursion from Tromso, as I did.
+But you can also simply visit the Ice Domes on this half-day excursion from Tromso, as I did.

 Sometimes, it’s also possible to see reindeer or go husky sledding in the beautiful surroundings near this ice hotel.
 Here you can see all the best tour options at Camp Tamok (where Ice Domes are located).